practical things to do to help your community

 Matthew 20:27-28 KJV

-To have a servant heart is to be like Jesus, constantly looking for ways you can give to others.
-Constantly seeking the need and providing the help.
-Now this isn’t to say that you should poor yourself out haphazardly, a huge part of serving others is to be in communion with God.
-That is to be walking with him closely and allow him to guide you to those who he has equipped you to help.
+Now this isn’t to say that you should pour yourself out haphazardly, a huge part of being a faithful servant is to be in communion with God.
+That is to be walking with him closely and allow him to guide you to those who he has equipped you to help, much as Paul writes in 2 Corinthians 4:5:

 The first place we should always go when deciding how to proceed in life on any topic is the bible.
 Understanding God’s intention for any habit or activity is the best way to truly grow in an area of our lives.
 Learning more about serving others is no different.